-If you have not been vaccinated and are in close contact with someone who has measles, there is an up to 90% chance you will catch the disease.2
+If you are not immune and are in close contact with someone who has measles, there is an up to 90% chance you will catch the disease.1

 Risk areas for Measles

-By breathing in tiny droplets spread by the coughs and sneezes of people infected with the measles virus.2 The virus survives for a few hours on surfaces and in the air, so can also be picked up on the hands and then carried to the mouth, nose and eyes.2 People with the infection can spread the virus up to four days before or after the appearance of the rash.2
+By breathing in tiny droplets spread by the coughs and sneezes of people infected with the measles virus.1 The virus survives up to two hours on surfaces and in the air, so can also be picked up on the hands and then carried to the mouth, nose and eyes.1 People with the infection can spread the virus up to four days before or after the appearance of the rash.

-Coughs, sneezes and a runny nose; sore eyes; fever; patchy red rash, usually spreading from the head and neck to the rest of the body.1
+Coughs, sneezes and a runny or blocked nose; sore eyes; fever; patchy red rash, usually spreading from the head and neck to the rest of the body.4

-In most cases, the symptoms last no more than 7-10 days.1 But occasionally there are severe complications such as pneumonia (up to 1 in 20 children) and inflammation of the brain, known as encephalitis (up to 1 in 1,000 children).4
+In most cases, the symptoms last about a week.4 But occasionally there are severe complications such as pneumonia (up to 1 in 20 children) and inflammation of the brain, known as encephalitis (up to 1 in 1,000 children).5

 You can take the following precautions to help reduce your risk of infection:

 - Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

 - Avoid contact with people who have measles since the disease is highly infectious.1

 Ready to get started?
 Check now for your nearest travel health clinic.